Adjunct Faculty: Division of Biotechnology

 Cellular Signal Transduction - 410.604

-This course is a continuation of 410.603 Advanced Cell Biology and further explores cell organization and subcellular structure.
 Students examine cell-to-cell signaling that involves hormones and receptors, signal transduction pathways, second messenger molecules, cell adhesion, extracellular matrix, cell cycle, programmed cell death, methylation of DNA, modification of chromatin structure, and mechanisms of the cell.
+The roles that defects in signal transduction pathways play in the development of cancer and other disease states will be stressed.

 Emerging Applications in Biotechnology - 410.606